 Build an emergency go kit with enough food, water and necessary supplies for at least 72 hours.
 Include supplies to help keep you and your family healthy, such as face coverings, hand sanitizer and sanitizing wipes.
 Start with the five P’s; people and pet supplies, prescriptions, papers, personal needs and priceless items.

 Check with your neighbors, family, friends and elders through video chats or phone calls to ensure they are READY.

-Keep up to date on local news, weather watches and warnings.
+Keep up to date on local news, weather watches, weather warnings and public health recommendations

 SET – Be Alert